traviscross/ooh323c/tests/chansetup/README.txt

 This sample program demonstrates basic H.323 channel setup and teardown.

+To see all available options to run the program, from the command prompt ./h323peer --help

 It should be run using two instances:

-1. Instance 1 with no parameters will go into listen mode and wait for a connection request.
+1. Instance 1 will be listening for incoming calls.
+It should be run as follows:
+   ./h323peer [--user-ip ip] [--user-port port]

-2. Instance 2 with "-makeCall [ip:port]" will initiate an outgoing call.
+2. Instance 2 will initiate outgoing calls.
+It should be run as follows:
-   If [ip:port] is not specified, call will be made to listener on the local machine.

-Once the channel is setup and established, the receiver will delay for a short period of time and then hang up the call.
+   ./h323peer [--user-ip ip] [--user-port port] -n <# of calls>
+              -duration <call duration(sec)>
+              -interval <interval between successive calls(sec)> destination